Pkrish15/java8_deep_dive/README.md

 *	amq-interconnect-1-openshift-image - https://github.com/jboss-container-images/amq-interconnect-1-openshift-image
 *	JBoss-amq-7-broker-image - https://github.com/jboss-container-images/jboss-amq-7-broker-image

 .
 Is it possible to upload this base Java image (or an image that extends this base Java image) to Docker Hub ?
 * 	Yes, it is possible.
+Because all the images extends s2i base image.

 .
 What directory path of this base Java image would a deployable "uber" jar need to be added such that it would automatically be picked up at runtime  ?

+* 	app.jar

 .
-What is the directory path to the out of the box shell scripts in that base image that get executed at start-up ?
+What is the directory path to the out of the box shell scripts in that base image that get executed at start-up ?<br>

+*	/opt/openshift/app.jar
 .
 What could be the various mechanisms used to add an uber jar to that base java image in an OCP environment ?